 Welcome to the homepage for Dr. Dan Okamoto’s research group in the Department of Biological Science at Florida State University.

 We study population dynamics with a focus on exploited species of importance to coastal communities.
-We are broadly interested in how environment and species interactions regulate fluctuations in demographics (i.e. recruitment, growth, reproduction & mortality), and how such information can lead to more robust, equitable, and just natural resource management impacts dynamics in space and time.
-Our research integrates field & laboratory experiments, field surveys, statistical analysis, quantitative theory and simulation modeling.
+We are broadly interested in how environment and species interactions regulate fluctuations in population dynamics and vital rates (i.e. recruitment, growth, reproduction & mortality), and how such information can lead to more robust, equitable, and just natural resource management affects both ecosystems and people in space and time.
+Our research integrates field & laboratory experiments and field data with high-end statistical analysis and numerical models.

 We are fans of innovative, if not unorthodox, ways of solving problems…